Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: In case of the 2HDM to explain the excess in LHC

 The oblique parameters can be kept consistent with observations and within the experimental bounds under such conditions.
 In fact, when Eqs.~(\ref{mpp2hdm}) and (\ref{mpp2hdm2}) are satisfied, the mass differences among each component are at most several tens of GeV, and within this range, they do not affect the constraints from the oblique parameters\cite{2hdm}.

 In this setup, the mixing angle must satisfy

 Here, we work with the mass matrix and assume that the off-diagonal $\delta m$ entries are not large (we take $(|\delta m^2|\lesssim (100~\mathrm{GeV})^2$)).
 Including the values of the diagonal elements of the mass matrix as well ($\gtrsim 800\,\mathrm{GeV}$ and $\sim 345\,\mathrm{GeV}$), we determined the mixing angle.
 This assumption is based on the fact that these entries originate from the top-quark Yukawa coupling and are of the same order in magnitude as it.
 In other words, short-distance top-loop effects make a sizable radiative contribution to the off-diagonal mass terms and keep their size moderate.
 In conjunction with the condition $M^2_{H_1\eta_t}\sim -M^2_{H_2\eta_t}\tan\beta$, the off-diagonal entries are thereby fixed.
 That is, their magnitude is effectively controlled to be of the same order as the loop effects.\footnote{It is, of course, possible to introduce large tree-level off-diagonal mass terms by hand so that $M^2_{H_1\eta_t}\sim -M^2_{H_2\eta_t}\tan\beta$ holds.
-However, enforcing this relation entails fine-tuning and is therefore quite unnatural.} However, such a small mixing angle is highly unnatural.
+However, enforcing this relation entails fine-tuning and is therefore quite unnatural.
+If one allows for a large tree-level off-diagonal mass term and performs an appropriate fine-tuning, the mixing angle may exceed $|\theta|\le1^\circ$.
+For this reason, it is important to discuss the role of fine-tuning in the present framework.} However, such a small mixing angle is highly unnatural.
 Indeed, $|\theta|\le 1^\circ$ corresponds to (near) the decoupling limit, and in the absence of a symmetry that protects $\theta \to 0$, this smallness is (technically) unnatural\footnote{In the minimal scenario, the denominator $A-D$ in the relation for $\tan 2\theta$ becomes small, so this kind of unnaturalness does not occur.}.

 Furthermore, $M_{A} \gtrsim 800\,\mathrm{GeV}$ is disfavored by the CMS results.